mauricionobrega/platform-scaffold/README.md

 npm run test:watch
 ```

 ## Automated end-to-end tests

 To verify that changes do not break the End to End checkout workflow:
+**Note**: Tests will have to be built/added as the project is being built.

 ```
 npm run smoke-test
 ```
+To manually run a workflow test:
+- Run `npm run dev` in one Terminal tab
-To manually run a workflow test (replace TESTNAME.js with the workflow you want to manually run):
+- In a new terminal tab run the command below (replace TESTNAME.js with the workflow you want to manually run):

 ```
 npm run nightwatch --test tests/system/workflows/TESTNAME.js
 ```

 ## Lighthouse tests